How to Use Caulk {The Complete Guide!}

 You’ll also notice that your caulk gun has a long, skinny metal skewer that can swing out from the main part of the gun.
 This is used to puncture the inner foil seal that is present in some types of caulk – check the directions on your tube of caulk to check if it’s a step you’ll need to take.

 Once your caulk tube is open, you’re ready to load it into the gun.
-Slide the bottom part of the caulk tube over the flat, round part at the back of the caulk gun, then press the tip into the opening at the front of the caulk gun.
+Slide the bottom part of the caulk tube over the flat, round part at the back of the caulk gun.
+Then, press the tip into the opening at the front of the caulk gun.
 Press the lever on the back until the caulk is firmly in place.
-If you want to see a visual of how this works, I’m breaking it down on Instagram stories today!

 Now, you’re ready to go!